 How many cases have your team successfully solved?

-I’ve not been directly involved in a case for a long time now.
-I’m in charge of a team of dedicated, passionate police investigators who do field work.
+I have not been directly involved in a case for a long time now.
+I am in charge of a team of dedicated, passionate police investigators who do field work.
 It is thanks to them that cases are successful because they put themselves aside.
 They are the ones who put their family aside and sacrifice a lot in order to help their partners and save the victims.
 Last year we managed to arrest 100 traffickers.
 We have a conviction rate of between 70-80%.
 The statistics have been relatively consistent over the last few years, so it is a lot of cases.

 What are some of the dangers of working on human trafficking cases?

 The main danger is to get discouraged.
 It is challenging to stay motivated because victims are fragile, they need a lot of help but often get scared and want to stop everything.
 Another issue is that you need to fight in order to justify this kind of work.
 In the past few years we had to fight to have resources allocated to this kind of work.
 The other thing that is pretty dangerous for our investigators is to get tired, to get too emotionally involved.
 They will get touched by so many horrible stories that they will lose faith in humanity.
 And they will think that their work is not worth it because we cannot save everyone, we can only save a few of them.